 Branches are classic and rustic, but they can also be elegant.
 Use branches held in place with foam.
 Decorate them with strings of pearls or drape tulle.

 Use Potted Plants and Herbs

 Potted plants and herbs are vivacious and eco-friendly.
 You can take them home after the wedding and not worry about any waste or even give them away to guests as they leave, If you are focusing on an organic wedding, go with the herbs and buy them at your local farmer’s market.
 You can even fill each table full of small little pots so there is enough for each guest to take home – and they can replace your “thank you” gifts at the door.

 If you are crafty and want a fun DIY project, create paper pinwheels and put them in a decorative vase.
 Host a craft night a month before the wedding so everyone can participate and learn a new trick.

 Don’t waste your money on the premade ones though.
 While these save you time, you’ll spend almost as much as flowers buying premade paper pinwheels.

 Make It Sweet…and Edible

 A delicious, fun wedding centerpiece: candy.
-Fill bowls with large colored sugar pieces, crushed candy or even pinwheel lollipops that match your color scheme.
+Fill bowls with large coloured sugar pieces, crushed candy or even pinwheel lollipops that match your colour scheme.
 You don’t have to have a carnival style wedding to embrace this wedding centerpiece either.

 If you are getting married near the holidays, use ornaments as your centerpiece.
 These will help tie in the holiday, but also add a touch of elegance and timeless beauty.
 And, they are relatively inexpensive to purchase in bulk.